To Have and Have Not (film): Plot

 Harry picks up the de Bursacs, but his boat is seen and fired upon by a navy patrol vessel.
-De Bursac is wounded, but Harry manages to escape and transfer his passengers to a pre-arranged rowboat.
+De Bursac is wounded, but Harry manages to escape and transfer his passengers to an arranged rowing boat.
 When he returns to the hotel, he finds Slim still there, having chosen to stay with him.
 The de Bursacs are hidden in the basement of the hotel; at Frenchy's request, Harry removes the bullet from Paul's shoulder.
-He learns the couple have come to Martinique to help a man escape from the penal colony at Devil's Island in order to aid the Free French.
+He learns the couple have come to Martinique to help a man escape from the penal colony at Devil's Island to aid the Free French.
 De Bursac asks for Harry's assistance in this operation, but Harry respectfully turns him down.

 The police return to the hotel and reveal that they recognized Harry's boat the previous night.
 They also reveal that they have Eddie in custody again, this time withholding liquor from him to get him to reveal the details of the smuggling plot.
 Cornered in his hotel room by the Vichy authorities, Harry turns the tables, killing one and holding police captain Renard at gunpoint.
 He forces him to order Eddie's release and sign harbor passes.
 Harry, Eddie, and Slim then head together for the Queen Conch, with the intention of meeting up with Frenchy and the de Bursacs, to free the man from Devil's Island.